-Difference Between European option vs American option
+Difference Between European Option vs American Option

-A European option can be defined as a type of call option that can be redeemed only at its expiration or maturity date.
-A European option is usually traded at a discount as the holder of the same as a single opportunity for exercising it.
-European option vs American option in this article, the holder of such an option can even choose to sell the option and close his or her position if at all he or she is unwilling to wait for its maturity or expiration date.
-European options are mainly traded over the counter and are less likely to be found on the major stock exchanges.
-On the other hand, an American option can be defined as a type of call option that can be redeemed anytime during the period lying between the date of options trading and expiration or maturity date.
+A European option defines a call option that investors can only redeem at its expiration or maturity date.
+Traders usually trade a European option at a discount since the holder has only one opportunity to exercise it.
+In this article, the holder of the European option vs American option can even choose to sell the option and close his or her position if he or she is unwilling to wait for its maturity or expiration date.
+Market participants primarily trade European options over the counter, and they are less frequently encountered on major stock exchanges.
+Conversely, an American option is a call option that investors can exercise at any time between the trading date and the expiration or maturity date.

-Head to Head Comparison Between European option vs American option (Infographics)
+Head To Head Comparison Between European Option vs American Option (Infographics)

 Below are the Top 13 comparisons between the European option vs American option: